pathmodel/pathmodel/README.rst

 	docker run -ti -v /path/shared/container:/shared --name="mycontainer" pathmodel/pathmodel bash

 This command will download the image and create a container with a shared path.
-It will launch a bash terminal where you can use the command pathmodel (see `Use`_ and `Example`_).
+It will launch a bash terminal where you can use the command pathmodel (see `Command and Python call`_ and `Tutorial`_).

 Using git
 ~~~~~~~~~